 We are a non smoking farm.

 We do like students to stay as long as possible as this allows us to give them responsibility in areas on the farm.

-We are veggie-centric: this means we eat very little meat or fish, and are very welcoming to vegetarians and vegans.
-We are happy to host meat eaters, but not if they expect to eat meat more than about once a week.
+We are veggie-centric: we eat little meat or fish, and we welcome vegetarians and vegans.
+We can host meat eaters, but they won't eat meat every day!
+Wwoofers must be able to cook for themselves sometimes.

 |Preview host||I have an family run organic apple |